teticio/deej-ai.online-app/README.md

 ```
 ./install_helm.sh
 ```
 The scripts assume you are running a `minikube`.
+This will install the backend FastAPI server, an SQL database to store the playlists and a Redis instance to cache server side static requests.
 To install on an AWS cluster with Kops
 ```
 ./deploy_kops.sh <Your external webpage domain>
 ```